uuid6/new-uuid-encoding-techniques-ietf-draft/README.md

   - PRs will not be accepted for changes to the decision made for the draft without full discussion.
   - PRs MUST include the updated `.xml` and xml2rfc generated `.txt` and `.html` documents.
   - Draft versions are frozen until submission to the IETF; at which point new work constitutes a new draft version.
+- For any examples UUIDv4 `73e94fe0-e951-4153-aaf3-50e4e6089d9d` MUST be used as the common UUID for describing modifications.

 ---